***NEW***Sep 2nd, 2023***

 the North American Society for Comparative Endocrinology and our Biennial meeting

-Registration and abstract submission is now open for the 7th Biennial Conference of the North American Society for Comparative Endocrinology (NASCE) meeting to be held in Querétaro , Mexico, May 28 to June 1, 2023 (https://www.nasce2023.org/).
+7th Biennial Conference of the North American Society for Comparative Endocrinology (NASCE) meeting was successfully held in Querétaro , Mexico, May 28 to June 1, 2023 (https://www.nasce2023.org/).

 2. Update from NASCE President, Dr. Yun-Bo Shi (Feb.
 25, 2022): In January 2022, NASCE council passed a resolution to create a NASCE Fellow Award.
 The NASCE Fellow award recognizes NASCE members who have contributed significantly to the field of general and comparative endocrinology and to the community of general and comparative endocrinologists through their service to NASCE, as well as other related scientific societies and related educational activities.
 Calls for nominations for this award will come soon.
 More information available at NASCE Fellows page.